-FRM4040 – Social science methodology to be prepared for research in Social pharmacy
+FRM4040 – Research methodology for Projects in social pharmacy

 Schedule, syllabus and examination date